mkner/robo-time/docs/test.rst

 Functions
 *********

+For the current configuration use this function:

+.. function:: vers()

+   prints out current versions for robotime modules

+  :param: None
+  :return: prints module version ids

+For example:

-Every function below calls all 3 clocks:
+Every function below calls all 3 clocks in the order:

+Clock
+WorldClock
+SystemClock

 .. function:: up()